galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 # Introduction
 {:.no_toc}

-**Mass spectrometry** (MS) is routinely used to *quantify*, *annotate*, and *identify* small molecules in complex biological matrices.
-An MS experimental workflow can consist of infusing a sample directly into a mass spectrometer without any prior chromatographic separation (direct infusion mass spectrometry; DIMS).
-But more often, the sample components are **spatially separated** via either gas (GC) or liquid chromatography (LC).
-??
-A METTRE ??
-The predictable mass fragmentation patterns observed from the electron ionization (EI) technique commonly used with gas chromatography allows for reliable **matching to mass spectral libraries** such as *NIST3* and the *Golm Metabolome Database*. ??
-A METTRE ??
+As wrote in the msPurity paper, “mass spectrometry (MS) is routinely used to quantify, annotate, and identify small molecules in complex biological matrices.[..]
+Tandem mass spectrometry (MS/MS or MS2) is a widely used approach for structural annotation and identification of metabolites in complex biological samples”.
+The first method allows to find the general formula of the desired metabolite while the second can give in detail the structure of the molecule and its components.
+They also demonstrate the key point of MS/MS : “the term “tandem mass spectrometry” is used when a single collision step is used, but product ions can be isolated for further collision to provide MSn spectra where n ≥ 3.
+A key component of any MS2 (or higher) technology is the isolation of selected m/z windows for gas-phase fragmentation and the mapping back of the fragmentation (product) spectrum to the selected m/z window”.
 {: .text-justify}

-#### Tandem Mass Spectrometry
-{: .no_toc}

-**Tandem mass spectrometry** (MS/MS or MS2) is a widely used approach for *structural annotation* and *identification of metabolites* in complex biological samples.
-The term *“tandem mass spectrometry”* is used when a single collision step is used, but product ions can be isolated for further collision to provide MSn spectra where n ≥ 3.
-A key component of any MS2 (or higher) technology is **the isolation of selected m/z windows** for gas-phase fragmentation and the **mapping back** of the fragmentation (product) spectrum to the selected m/z window.
-{: .text-justify}

-A metabolomics analytical and data analysis **workflow** that directly takes into consideration the purity of an isolation window has been developed, enabling deconvolution of MS2 spectra.
-The approach, demonstrated using an Agilent6520 Q-TOF instrument, requires sliding isolation windows to be acquired surrounding the precursor of interest.
-In these cases, simply **assessing the targeted precursor purity** can be useful in interpreting the MS2 spectra and aid in assessing the reliability of any subsequent annotation.
-What we call here *“precursor purity”* is calculated with a revised Michalski approach.
-Advances include that the metric is interpolated at the recorded time of the MS2 acquisition using bordering full scan spectra, the isolation efficiency of the mass spectrometer can be included within the calculation, and as per the PCI (Percent Chimera Intensity) approach, isotopic peaks of the targeted precursor can be removed and peaks with intensities **below a minimum percentage of the precursor peak intensity** are removed from the calculation.
-The software has been applied to investigate 12 DDA and one DIA metabolomics data sets for different biological samples retrieved from the data repositories [MetaboLights](https://www.ebi.ac.uk/metabolights/), [Metabolomics Workbench](https://www.metabolomicsworkbench.org/), and PRIMeData Resource of Plant Metabolomics ([DROP Met](http://prime.psc.riken.jp/)).
+A metabolomics analytical and data analysis workflow that directly takes into consideration the purity of an isolation window has been developed through the msPurity package, enabling deconvolution of MS2 spectra.
+“The approach, demonstrated using an Agilent6520 Q-TOF instrument, requires sliding isolation windows to be acquired surrounding the precursor of interest.[...]
+In these cases, simply assessing the targeted precursor purity can be useful in interpreting the MS2 spectra and aid in assessing the reliability of any subsequent annotation. [...]
+What we call here “precursor purity” is calculated with a revised Michalski approach”.
+Advances include that the metric is interpolated at the recorded time of the MS2 acquisition using bordering full scan spectra, the isolation efficiency of the mass spectrometer can be included within the calculation, and as per the PCI (Percent Chimera Intensity) approach, isotopic peaks of the targeted precursor can be removed and peaks with intensities below a minimum percentage of the precursor peak intensity are removed from the calculation.
+The software has been applied to investigate DDA or DIA metabolomics data sets for different biological samples retrieved from the data repositories MetaboLights, Metabolomics Workbench, and PRIMeData Resource of Plant Metabolomics (DROP Met).
 We also detail how theoretical isolation windows can be assessed using MS1 data sets collected independent of MS2 acquisitions.
-The computational methods detailed in the msPurity paper ({% cite Lawson2017 %}) are available in the **R package *msPurity***.
-The package has been developed to **work as a standalone** or to be used **in conjunction with the metabolomics peak detection and processing R package *XCMS* 2.0**.
+The computational methods detailed in the msPurity paper (Lawson et al. 2017) are available in the R package msPurity.
+The package has been developed to work as a standalone or to be used in conjunction with the metabolomics peak detection and processing R package XCMS 2.0.
 {: .text-justify}

-#### What will we do ?
-{: .no_toc}

 To illustrate this approach, we will use data from [*Metabolights n°307*](https://www.ebi.ac.uk/metabolights/MTBLS307), extracted from {% cite VanDerHooft2016%}.
-The objective of this paper is to detect and visualize antihypertensive drug metabolites in untargeted metabolomics experiments based on the spectral similarity of their fragmentation spectra.
+The objective of this paper is “to detect and visualize antihypertensive drug metabolites in untargeted metabolomics experiments based on the spectral similarity of their fragmentation spectra”.
 To do so, the authors collected urines from a cohort of 26 patients and performed a Thermo Q-Exactive coupled to pHILIC chromatography using data dependent analysis (DDA) MS/MS gas-phase experiments.
 They found 165 separate drugs metabolites and during this tutorial we will try to find the best result out of these 165.
 For time reasons, we will just used a subset of the samples and should not find all these waiting metabolites.
 {: .text-justify}

 To analyze these data, we will start to follow a light version of the [LC-MS workflow](http://workflow4metabolomics.org/the-lc-ms-workflow), developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/) ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}), then we can complet the MS/MS workflow developped by **msPurity** authors ({% cite Lawson2017%}).
 {: .text-justify}

 > ### Agenda